brettmillerb/Pester-Wiki/Should.md

 ```

 ### BeLikeExactly
-Asserts that the actual value matches a wildcard pattern using PowerShell's -like operator.
+Asserts that the actual value matches a wildcard pattern using PowerShell's -clike operator.
 This comparison is case-sensitive.

 ```powershell
 $actual="Actual value"